crankmanser/sphec-meter/Project_Manifest.md

 ## Roadmap (What Is to Come)

-1.  **UI - Phase 2: Boot Selection Logic (CONTINUE)**: Once unblocked, continue the implementation of the dual-boot selection menu.
-2.  **UI - Phase 3: pBios Boot UI**: Build the dedicated user interface for the pBios diagnostics and tuning environment.
-3.  **UI - Phase 4: Normal Boot UI**: Build the main application's user interface, including the main menu, live measurement screens, and the full graphical calibration wizard.
+1.  **UI - Phase 4: Normal Boot UI**:
+    This includes:

+    * a.
+Creating the Live Measurement Screen to display real-time sensor data (pH, EC, Temp, etc.).

+    * b.
+Beginning the implementation of the multi-step Calibration Wizard Screen.
-4.  **Implement the `StatusIndicatorController`**: Implement the logic to drive the physical LEDs and on-screen status icons based on system state.
+2.  **Implement the `StatusIndicatorController`**: Implement the logic to drive the physical LEDs and on-screen status icons based on system state.
-5.  **Develop the `ConnectivityManager` and API Layer**: Implement the Wi-Fi/BLE connection management and the remote control API.
+3.  **Develop the `ConnectivityManager` and API Layer**: Implement the Wi-Fi/BLE connection management and the remote control API.